MorrisseyLab/DeCryptICS/README.md

 See the install\_instructions.txt file for a step-by-step (Linux) guide that may help.

-External dependencies are currently:
+Main dependencies are currently:

 * OpenSlide
 * OpenCV
 * TensorFlow / Keras
-* PyVips
+* ~~PyVips~~

 We are aiming to roll these dependencies into a Conda package alongside the DeCryptICS tool.
+(GPU drivers and CUDA/CUDNN need to be installed separately, see install\_instructions.txt.)

 ---